The geometric distance and binary orbit of PSR B1259-63: Acknowledgements

 \section{Acknowledgements}

-The authors thank Cormac Reynolds and Hayley Bignall for useful discussions.
+The authors thank Cormac Reynolds and Hayley Bignall for useful discussions regarding LBA calibration, and Andrei Igoshev for his suggestions on the use of measured parallaxes to infer distances and luminosities.
 The Long Baseline Array is part of the Australia Telescope National Facility which is funded by the Australian Government for operation as a National Facility managed by CSIRO.
 The Australian SKA Pathfinder is part of the Australia Telescope National Facility which is managed by CSIRO.
 Operation of ASKAP is funded by the Australian Government with support from the National Collaborative Research Infrastructure Strategy.
 ASKAP uses the resources of the Pawsey Supercomputing Centre.
 Establishment of ASKAP, the Murchison Radio-astronomy Observatory and the Pawsey Supercomputing Centre are initiatives of the Australian Government, with support from the Government of Western Australia and the Science and Industry Endowment Fund.
 We acknowledge the Wajarri Yamatji people as the traditional owners of the Observatory site.
 This work made use of the Swinburne University of Technology software correlator, developed as part of the Australian Major National Research Facilities Programme.
 This work was supported by resources provided by the Pawsey Supercomputing Centre with funding from the Australian Government and the Government of Western Australia.
+DSS34, DSS35, DSS43 and DSS45 are part of the NASA Canberra Deep Space Communication Complex (CDSCC) operated by CSIRO.
 This work has made use of data from the European Space Agency (ESA) mission {\it Gaia} (\url{https://www.cosmos.esa.int/gaia}), processed by the {\it Gaia} Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the {\it Gaia} Multilateral Agreement.
 This research has made use of NASA's Astrophysics Data System, the SIMBAD database, operated at CDS, Strasbourg, France, and Astropy, a community-developed core Python package for Astronomy \citep{astropy13}.
 JCAM-J and ATD are the recipients of Australian Research Council Future Fellowships (FT140101082 and FT150100415, respectively).
 GD acknowledges support from the Centre National d'Etudes Spatiales (CNES).
 MR and JMP acknowledge support by the Spanish Ministerio de Econom\'ia, Industria y Competitividad (MINEICO/FEDER, UE) under grants FPA2015-69210-C6-2-R, AYA2016-76012-C3-1-P, MDM-2014-0369 of ICCUB (Unidad de Excelencia `Mar\'ia de Maeztu') and the Catalan DEC grant 2017 SGR 643.
 The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc. SMR is a CIFAR Senior Fellow and receives support from the NSF Physics Frontiers Center award number 1430284.

 \bsp